mcbride249/UFOs/README.md

 ## **Goals**

-1. Build a table function.

-2. Loop through each function and append a row to the HTML table, adding eavch object into a cell.
+1. Build a table function, loop through each function and append a row to the HTML table, adding eavch object into a cell.

-3. Add filters.
+2. Add filters.

-4. Design the web page with Bootstrap.
+3. Design the web page with Bootstrap.

-5. Customize the page.
+4. Customize the page.